 In the conclusion of the two-part episode, Jim Phelps has taken a position as a security officer at the underground bunker where Dr. Erich Rojak is working on a long-range missile that may change the...

 Secret agent Steed, working for an unnamed branch of British intelligence, is teamed up with two partners to fight evil plots for world domination, dealing with suspended animation, biological warfare, robotics, and other threats.

-Jim Phelps is the head of a super-secret government agency ("Impossible Missions"), and is often given secret anonymous covert missions to attempt; quite often they are unmasking of criminals or the rescuing of hostages.
+Jim Phelps (Peter Graves) is the head of a super-secret government agency, the I.M.F.
+(Impossible Missions Force), and is often given secret anonymous covert missions to attempt.
+Quite often, they are unmasking criminals or rescuing hostages.
 He picks his team depending on which tasks need to be done.
 One thing is vital on an Impossible Mission: the mission must be carried out in entire secrecy, often relying on high-tech equipment and elaborate deceptions.Written by

 Murray Chapman <firstname.lastname@example.org>

 22 of 22 people found this review helpful.

 Was this review helpful to you?